realityexpander/Server.ktor-chat/README.md

 ## Test without app

-Also use WebSocket testing site:
+Use this WebSocket testing site for local testing.
+(Does not work with the deployed server)

 https://www.piesocket.com/websocket-tester